-You are on the verge of creating a personalised video with our StoryTEQ technology.
+You are on the verge of creating a personalized video with our Storyteq technology.
 Great!

 To get started quickly and to get a basic understanding of what we do and what our software requires, we advise you to dive into our After Effects Demo project first, which can be downloaded here.